DeeThompson/Coding_and_language/README.md

 ### This Blog post is originally featured on [dev.to](dev.to) the direct link can be found [Here](https://dev.to/deethompson/human-language-endocrinology-learning-code-and-programming-4fj7)
 ### but I thought it can function on github as well.

+### This blog explores my interest with learning as it pertains to code and I found this article that I feel can help on all levels because we are constantly learning, click [Here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006023) for the journal article

 # Human Language, Endocrinology, Learning Code and programming

 "Code is Not Magic"